Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 7. Peanut Oil

 Peanut oil might not dominate headlines when it comes to the healthiest cooking oils, but it’s a longtime staple in restaurant kitchens and home fryers.
 This oil is prized for its ability to withstand high-heat techniques, such as deep frying and stir-frying, thanks to its high smoke point and balanced fat profile.
-From crunchy shrimp toast to juicy chicken wings, it delivers crisp results without soaking up flavor from other foods.
+From crunchy shrimp toast to juicy chicken wings, it delivers crisp results without overpowering other flavors.

-The combination of monounsaturated and polyunsaturated fats makes it one of the healthiest cooking oils, and the vitamin E content adds antioxidant perks.
-As far as variations go, refined peanut oil suits most cooking needs, while gourmet and cold-pressed versions bring bold, nutty flavor that works well in salad dressings.
+The combination of monounsaturated and polyunsaturated fats places it among the healthiest cooking oils, and it provides vitamin E. For variations, refined peanut oil suits most cooking needs, while gourmet and cold-pressed versions bring a bolder, nutty flavor that works well in salad dressings.

 Peanut Oil Nutritional Info (per 1-tablespoon serving)